joke2k/django-environ/docs/tips.rst

 Email settings
 ==============

-In order to set email configuration for django you can use this code:
+In order to set email configuration for Django you can use this code:

 .. code-block:: python